stajahlee/personal-website/README.md

+# Personal Resume Website:  www.stajahlee.com

-# Thanks to the React JS Resume Web App Template from Tim Baker!
+## Thanks to the React JS Resume Web App Template from Tim Baker!

 ## Description
 This is a ReactJS based personal resume website.
 I have built this by following a template created by Tim Baker.
 Check out his repo (in the credits below)